Written by Pradeep

-Inflammation in the breasts, swelling, or blocked mammary glands make it uncomfortable for both the mother and the baby.
-Consuming turmeric during the lactation phase helps to reduce the inflammation and makes feeding a smooth experience.
+Inflammation in the breasts, swelling or blocked mammary glands make it uncomfortable for both the mother and the baby.
+Consuming turmeric during the lactation phase helps to reduce inflammation and makes feeding a smooth experience.

 High cholesterol in the body can trigger many health issues, but consuming turmeric during the nursing phase helps to control the cholesterol levels and helps in the prevention of heart ailments.

 Due to its antioxidant properties, it nullifies the free radicals.
 It is the free radicals that bring about the damage of the cells in the joints.
 Therefore, the consumption of turmeric prevents inflammation in joints and even reduces the pain of osteoarthritis.